White Fungus on Tree Trunks in Northeast Georgia – What It Means and How to Treat It

 Lichens

-Lichens are often mistaken for harmful fungi, but they are actually a combination of algae and fungi living together.
-They often appear as white, gray, or greenish crusts on bark.
-Lichens are not harmful to trees, since they feed on sunlight and moisture rather than on the tree itself.
+According to the UGA Extension Service, lichens are symbiotic organisms that use bark only as an anchor, not a food source.
+While they are harmless, a sudden ‘explosion’ of lichen growth in the canopy is often a secondary sign of stress, indicating the tree is not producing enough foliage to shade its own branches, since they feed on sunlight and moisture rather than on the tree itself.
 In fact, lichens are often considered indicators of clean air quality and a balanced ecosystem.
 Their presence is not a reason for alarm, although some homeowners may choose to remove them for cosmetic reasons.

 Powdery Mildew